Lyrics/lyrics-database/README.md

 ### Legal

-All rights to the lyrics taken from official sources presented in this git repository belong to the respective authors and/or legal owners of those songs.
+All rights to the lyrics taken from official sources presented in this git repository belong to the respective authors and/or legal owners of those texts.